Policies and Procedures for LARGE GROUP EVENTS

 - Portable toilet rentals (supplemental) from a private supplier, pending event details,

-LGE organizers shall provide to CRPR, in advance of the event, a Certificate of Insurance which:
+IV.
+INSURANCE LGE organizers shall provide to CRPR, in advance of the event, a Certificate of Insurance which:

 - Evidences coverage in both commercial general liability insurance and automobile liability insurance for a minimum